 If our assessments show that a child may have a learning difficulty, we use a range of strategies that make full use of all available classroom and school resources.
 Our Graduated Response demonstrates the systems we have in place for identifying barriers and the processes involved to meet the specific needs of each pupil.
 If a child is placed on the SEND register, the first level of support is called SEN Support.
 The child's class teacher will offer interventions that are different from or additional to those provided as part of the school's usual working practices.
 The teacher will keep parents informed and draw upon them for additional information.
-The Special Educational Needs Coordinator (SENCO), if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
-The SENCO will then take the lead in further assessments of the child's needs.
+The Special Educational Needs Coordinator (SENDCO), if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
+The SENDCO will then take the lead in further assessments of the child's needs.

-We will record, in an Individual Education Plan (IEP), the strategies used to support the child.
-The IEP will show the short-term targets set for the child, and the teaching strategies to be used.
-It will also indicate the planned outcomes and the date for the plan to be reviewed.
-In most cases, this review will take place termly.
-'Accelerating Pupil Progress Plans' will accompany the IEP, detailing the interventions over the course of each half term aimed at overcoming the barriers to progress, which are being targeted through the IEP.
+We will record, in an Individual Education Plan (IEP) or Provision Profile, the strategies used to support the child.
+They will show the targets set for the child, and the teaching and classroom provision strategies to be used and termly reviews will take place.
+'Accelerating Pupil Progress Plans' will accompany the IEPs and Provision Profiles, detailing the interventions over the course of each half term aimed at overcoming the barriers to progress, which are being targeted.

-If the IEP review identifies that support is needed from outside services, we will consult parents prior to any support being requested.
+If the review identifies that support is needed from outside services, we will consult parents prior to any support being requested.
 In most cases, children will be seen in school by external support services.
 This may lead to additional or different strategies, which will enhance the level of support being received.
-External support services will provide information for the child's new IEP.
-The new strategies in the IEP will, wherever possible, be implemented within the child's normal classroom setting.
+External support services will provide information for the child's new plan.
+The new strategies will, wherever possible, be implemented within the child's normal classroom setting.